sarnold/pystache/setup_description.rst

 ------------------

 -  Bugfix: Methods returning False or None are not rendered
--  Bugfix: Don't render an empty string when a tag's value is 0.
+-  Bugfix: Don’t render an empty string when a tag’s value is 0.
    [enaeseth]
 -  Add support for using non-callables as View attributes.
    [joshthecoder]